xsarahyu/notes-app/README.md

 Note that we've tried to get as many of the core features of a SaaS app into this template as possible, but there still might be some missing features or functionality.

 We could always use some help tying up loose ends, so consider [contributing](https://github.com/wasp-lang/open-saas/blob/main/CONTRIBUTING.md)!

+### Running Cypress for End-to-End Testing and Integration Testing

+To run Cypress for your project, follow these steps:

+1.  **Ensure you're in the project directory:** Navigate to your project directory using the terminal:

+    bashCopy code

+    `cd /path/to/your/project`

+2.  **Install necessary dependencies:** Run the following command to install required dependencies:

+    bashCopy code

+    `sudo apt-get install libgtk2.0-0 libgtk-3-0 libgbm-dev libnotify-dev libnss3 libxss1 libasound2 libxtst6 xauth xvfb`

+3.  **Install npm packages:** Next, install npm packages by running:

+    bashCopy code

+    `npm install`

+4.  **Start your server:** Start your server using the appropriate command for your project.

+5.  **Run your client-side:** Ensure your client-side application is running.

+6.  **Run tests with Cypress:** Finally, execute the following command to run your Cypress tests:

+    bashCopy code

+    `npx cypress open`